Understanding your electricity bill

 • IESO Administration Fee: The IESO charges an administrative fee to manage the high voltage power system and operate the wholesale electricity market in Ontario.
 The fee also covers the costs related to planning for generation, demand management, conservation and transmission in the province.
 This fee does not cover the contract payments made to generators or costs for the delivery of conservation and demand management programs.
 Costs for contracts and conservation programs are included in the Global Adjustment and are reflected in the Electricity line of your bill.

-• Rural and Remote Electricity Rate Protection (RRRP): This charge is collected by the IESO to pay certain electricity distributors who provide electricity service in rural and remote areas.
+• Rural or Remote Electricity Rate Protection (RRRP): This charge is collected by the IESO to pay certain electricity distributors who provide electricity service in rural and remote areas.
 It helps to offset the higher cost of providing service to consumers in those areas.

 • Renewable Connections: Some of the costs incurred by a utility to connect renewable generation facilities (e.g. solar, wind) can be recovered from consumers throughout the province.